Duamelo/ayajs/documentation/docs/guide/configuration.md

 ```

 <p>
-    If you want to change the basic configurations, as changing the ends of the line component,
+    If you want to change the basic configurations, like changing the ends of the line component,
-you can do it by accessing the config property of the Init class in this way:
+you can do it by accessing the config property of aya:
 </p>

 ```js